 Through her love of poetry and the beauty, peace and balance it seems to bring to her, she meets James, a poet she admires.
 Their first meeting is in July 2014, at an academic conference in her hometown, Nashville.
 Maggie and James correspond for two years, until they meet again, twice, at other conferences: once in New York in September 2016, and the third and last time in Chicago in April 2017.
 It is at this last meeting that Maggie and James sleep together.
 James has left his wife by then; it is never said in the novel that he did so because of Maggie, but it quite apparent in everything that is said that James is as in love with Maggie as Maggie is with him, a love that is not just the fire of sexual passion they succumb to in Chicago, but the communion of minds they have maintained during all those years of corresponding with one another.
 It is in Chicago, too, that Maggie decides to break up all contact with James.

-Fire Sermon is one of those books where the choice of structure is of paramount importance to, and heavily influences, the story being told.
-Given the weight of religion and religious observance in the story, structuring it as a sermon (which is, as defined in Wikipedia, “an oration, lecture, or talk by a member of a religious institution or clergy [which addresses] a Biblical, theological, religious, or moral topic, usually expounding on a type of belief, law or behaviour within both past and present contexts).
+Structurally, this is one of those books where the form is of paramount importance to, and heavily influences, the story being told.
+Given the weight of religion and religious observance in the story, structuring it as a sermon (which is, as defined in Wikipedia, “an oration, lecture, or talk by a member of a religious institution or clergy [which addresses] a Biblical, theological, religious, or moral topic, usually expounding on a type of belief, law or behaviour within both past and present contexts) is not only the logical choice, but the structure that presents itself as the most appropriate for this novel.

 It is for the reader to make the necessary inferences, discern the implications and the hidden relationships of things, as we put together the puzzle of form and style, the sermon Maggie delivers to herself and the poetic language she uses, the facts she narrates, the feelings she discloses.
 We see the story through Maggie’s eyes, read the sermon that explores, in a most intimate way, her innermost being, her suffering and her longings, her determined path towards illumination; she is presented, from the beginning, as a trustworthy narrator, as she unveils herself and her prevarications before our eyes.
 We have absolutely no reason to doubt her, what she knows, her perceptions, her analysis.